-Step 1: Understand your options
+Step 1: Understand your choices

 Step 2: Enroll and certify

-Once you know which programs are best for you, early enrollment is critical to achieve maximum savings.
-In order to benefit from the Public Service Loan Forgiveness (PSLF) program you must:
+Once you know which programs are best for you, early enrollment is critical to achieve the biggest savings.
+In order to benefit from the PSLF program you must:

 Certification for Public Service Loan Forgiveness form to keep track of your eligible employment and

 You will need your employer’s help to complete the certification form.
 Complete sections one and two on your own, then ask your employer to complete and sign section three before you submit the form.
 Some employers may already have an established process for submitting this form.
 You should check with your employer for more information.